John Baumgartner Explained

 Teams:

-John Edward Baumgartner (born May 29, 1931) is an American former professional baseball player.
+John Edward Baumgartner (May 29, 1931 – September 25, 2024) was an American professional baseball player.

-Baumgartner appeared in seven Major League games as a member of the 1953 Detroit Tigers and played six seasons (1950–1955) in minor league baseball.
+Baumgartner appeared in seven Major League Baseball games as a member of the 1953 Detroit Tigers and played six seasons (1950–1955) in minor league baseball.
 While he played third base exclusively in MLB, he also was an outfielder and first baseman in the minor leagues.
 Baumgartner threw and batted right-handed, stood 6feet tall and weighed .

 In Charlie Metro's autobiography, he wrote this of his former player: "John Baumgartner played third base for me at Montgomery in 1953.
 He was a fine physical specimen.
 But he was like some ballplayers who just had a quirk, and I never knew how to overcome it.
 They just couldn't meet the big league challenge, but he was a big league prospect.
 He had power, good speed, a good arm, everything...."[3]